 - Repentance from sin.
 Sinners must humble themselves, being sorry for their selfishness and disobedience to God.
 They must confess their sin and be willing to turn from it.
-Joel 2:12-13; Proverbs 28:13; 1 John 1:8-9 - Faith in Jesus.
+Joel 2:12-13; Proverbs 28:13; 1 John 1:8-9 - umble themselves, lisobedience to God. rilling to turn from it.
+1:8-9 God is merciful and us' sacrificial act of - Faith in Jesus.
 Sinners can trust that God is merciful and will forgive their sins because of Jesus' sacrificial act of love on the cross.
-They must be willing to make Jesus Lord by committing to live under His rulership and His law of love.
-John 3:16-17; Matthew 7:21 (Romans 6:11-12, 17-18, 22-23)
+They must be willing to make Jesus Lord by committing to live under His